Gadiguibou/stdrename/README.md

 ### Manual

-Download the [released file](https://github.com/Gadiguibou/stdrename/releases) supported by your OS (shared library for Linux and .exe for Windows) and add it to your `$PATH`.
+Download the [latest released file](https://github.com/Gadiguibou/stdrename/releases) supported by your OS (shared library for Linux and .exe for Windows) and add it to your `$PATH`.

 On Linux you may need to make the shared library file executable with: